UW-GAC/analysis_pipeline/README.md

 `rescale_variance` | `TRUE` | Applies only if `inverse_normal` is `TRUE` and `group_var` is provided.
 Logical for whether to rescale the variance for each group after inverse-normal transform, restoring it to the original variance before the transform.
 `resid_covars` | `TRUE` | Applies only if `inverse_normal` is `TRUE`.
 Logical for whether covariates should be included in the second null model using the residuals as the outcome variable.
 `n_pcs` | `3` | Number of PCs to include as covariates.
-`conditional_variants` | `NA` | variant IDs of conditional variants, quoted and separated by spaces.
+`conditional_variant_file` | `NA` | RData file with data frame of of conditional variants.
+Columns should include `chromosome` and `variant.id`.
 The alternate allele dosage of these variants will be included as covariates in the analysis.
-`conditional_chrom` | `NA` | The chromosome on which the conditional variants are located.
 `sample_include_file` | `NA` | RData file with vector of sample.id to include.
 `variant_include_file` | `NA` | RData file with vector of variant.id to include.
 `genome_build` | `hg19` | Genome build for the genotypes in the GDS file.
 Used to divide the genome into segments for parallel processing.